What’s the point of doing air squats? And why would someone do bodyweight squats every day?

 Now I totally get that weighted squats can be done safely, and lots of (primarily younger) guys in the gym do barbell squats all the time.
 Isn’t it interesting that most of the problems with squatting are around overloading the back?

 Now, I don’t do exclusively bodyweight squats.
-But I’m not advocating loading the back.
+But I’m also not advocating loading the back — especially if you have any sort of back pain or prior injury.

 For weight, I’ll hold Dumbbells in each hand while doing a shrimp squat.
 Extra weight on fewer muscles gives me similar benefits to a weighted barbell squat without the risk.